sachuverma/React-Basic-Projects/README.md

     - clone the project using `git clone` command and using terminal in project directory
     - run `npm install` to install all dependencies and
     - `npm start` to start project on development server
+  - Hooks used
+    - useState
+    - useContext
+  - *App* component renders *Modal* and *Sidebar* components
+  - `context.js` is used to pass context to each component

 <br />